aisingapore/PeekingDuck/docs/source/tutorials/02_duck_confit.rst

          class Node(AbstractNode):
-            """This is a template class of how to write a node for PeekingDuck.
+            """This is a template class of how to write a node for PeekingDuck, using AbstractNode as the parent class.
+               This node draws scores on objects detected.

             Args:
                config (:obj:`Dict[str, Any]` | :obj:`None`): Node configuration.
             """

             def __init__(self, config: Dict[str, Any] = None, **kwargs: Any) -> None:
+               """Node initializer

+               Since we do not require any special setup, it only calls the __init__ method of its parent class.
+               """
                super().__init__(config, node_path=__name__, **kwargs)

             def run(self, inputs: Dict[str, Any]) -> Dict[str, Any]:  # type: ignore
-               """This node draws scores on objects detected
+               """This method implements the display score function.
+               As PeekingDuck iterates through the CV pipeline, this 'run' method is called at each iteration.

                Args:
                      inputs (dict): Dictionary with keys "img", "bboxes", "bbox_scores"